 - a.
-The training or course must be directly related to the knowledge and skills required for the employee's current position except where by vote of the Selectmen, cross training is in the best interest of the town.
+The training or course must be directly related to the knowledge and skills required for the employee's current position except whereby vote of the Select Board, cross training is in the best interest of the town.
 (Amended 5/8/2009) - b.
 Adequate funds for reimbursement must have been included and be currently available in the approved departmental budget of the employee. - c.
 The employee must provide documentation from the training institution showing satisfactory completion of the course (i.e., passing grade). - d.
-Approval must be obtained from the appropriate department head and the Board of Selectmen before course registration.
+Approval must be obtained from the appropriate department head and the Select Board before course registration.